cristlian/advacned-mixed-camera-pose-estimation/README.md

 ## 🐟 Fisheye Camera Support

-The pipeline now supports fisheye cameras through the `is_fisheye` flag in the calibration:
+The pipeline supports fisheye cameras through the `is_fisheye` flag in the calibration:

 - **Phase 0 (Current)**: Detect on distorted image, correct keypoints only
 - **Phase 1 (Planned)**: Dynamic ROI undistortion